nanoframework/nanoFramework.IoT.Device/devices/CharacterLcd/README.md

 This device binding is meant to work with character LCD displays which use a HD44780 compatible controller.
 Almost all character LCDs fall into this category.
 Simple wrappers for 16x2 and 20x4 variants are included.

-Please make sure you are using the [latest Bindings nuget](https://github.com/dotnet/iot#how-to-install).
+Please make sure you are using the [latest nuget](https://www.nuget.org/packages/nanoFramework.Iot.Device.CharacterLcd).

 ## Documentation

-This binding has been tested with a variety of 16x2 and 20x4 displays both in 4bit and 8bit mode and via i2C adapters (such as on the CrowPi).
+This binding ~~should work and~~ is in **preview** ~~has been tested~~ with a variety of 16x2 and 20x4 displays both in 4bit and 8bit mode and via i2C adapters (such as on the CrowPi).
 It should work with any character LCD with a 5x8 size character.
 Common names are 1602LCD and 2004LCD.
 Also supports [Grove - LCD RGB Backlight](http://wiki.seeedstudio.com/Grove-LCD_RGB_Backlight/).

 - [Very complete tutorial](https://learn.adafruit.com/drive-a-16x2-lcd-directly-with-a-raspberry-pi/overview) on how to connect and work with one of these displays.
 - [Good guide](http://www.site2241.net/november2014.htm) explaining how the device works internally